ubco-W2022T1-cosc301/project-group42/README.md

-# Group YYY - {Short snappy Title of your project}
+# Group 42 - Worldwide Analysis of Climate Change, GDP, and Global Forest Area

 **Please remember to update this section**